Blast First

 Blast First is a sub label of one-time independent record label Mute Records, founded in approximately 1985.
 It was named after a phrase taken from the first number of the radical Vorticist journal Blast, published by Wyndham Lewis in 1914.
 Lewis's "Manifesto" begins with the words "BLAST First (from politeness) ENGLAND".

 History

 The label was founded by Paul Smith to give UK release to albums by Sonic Youth, a US band with which he was then working closely.
 It went on to feature more hardcore rock bands than the master label of its synthpop-oriented parent company.
 Before Mute Records was sold to the EMI group, Blast First fit into the company's profile, which included labels such as the Fine Line and the Grey Area.

-The labels employees included the sisters Pat and Liz Naylor, and the novelist Alistair Fruish.
+The label's employees included the sisters Pat and Liz Naylor, and the novelist Alistair Fruish.